 The Deliberate Nature of Our Scaffold Law

 While the scaffold law does help many construction workers and their families get the crucial help they need after an accident, these claims are not always easy to establish.
-The laws have been written very specifically, and the courts are very strict about what claims fall under the law.
+The laws have been written to be very specific, and the courts are very strict about what claims fall under the law.
 The burden of proof is on the victim to establish that laws have been violated and that the violation is what directly contributed to the accident.